 6. Make sure your Google My Business locations are all setup and optimized.

-I'm going to use a local Syracuse, NY example here and show you the search results for "catering" from my office:
+I'm going to use a local Syracuse, NY example here and show you the search results for "catering companies" from my office:

 If nothing else, please claim your GMB just to stop an underhanded competitor from marking your unclaimed business as permanently closed.
 Then when people search Google for your company (or any other term you'd show up for) they will think your business has shut down.

 7. Have a mobile responsive website that addresses your customers' needs.

 Many of your potential customers are researching for caterers on their phones.
 I've caught my fiancee researching from her phone even with her Macbook sitting on the coffee table in front of her.
 I've personally noticed myself doing some searches from my phone even when I'm at my office desk literally sitting at a computer.